Examination Results

 Key Stage 5

-Across A Level and other Level 3 courses, 25.5% of our students achieved the top grades of A*/A or Distinction /Distinction* and 51.6% achieved at least grade A*/B or equivalent.
-This is an outstanding achievement and has enabled the vast majority of our students to secure their first-choice university place.
+Across A Level, 24.7% of our students achieved the top grades of A*/A with 62.1% achieving a Distinction+ across level 3 courses.
+We are also proud to say that 51.2% of students achieved at least an A*/B grade in their A Levels with 76.2% achieving a Merit+.
+This is an outstanding achievement and has enabled most students to secure their first-choice university place.

 Please click here to access the school performance tables.

-Our A level results are especially pleasing as President Kennedy School is highly inclusive and welcomes a very high proportion of year 11 students to study in Post 16.
-Progress is measured from the end of KS4 to the end of KS5; our strong results at GCSE depresses A-Level progress.
+Our Post 16 results are especially pleasing as President Kennedy School is highly inclusive and welcomes a very high proportion of year 11 students to study in Post 16.
+Progress is measured from the end of KS4 to the end of KS5 and it is important to note that these were the first set of results since the pandemic (taken by a cohort who did not sit their KS4 exams).
 Given the strength of these results, all our students who applied to join Higher Education courses succeeded in securing an offer, and the vast majority secured their first-choice place.
 Students who have not chosen to go on to Higher Education have gained places on high quality apprenticeships or positions in employment.